sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Wire transfer (mad fees)
 * Cash a check (takes 20-30 days for the first I hear).
-Keep in mind, bank currency rates are generally terrible. usually 2.5%, Stephen doesn't do this any more)
+Keep in mind, bank currency rates are generally terrible. usually 2.5%, Stephen doesn't do this any more).
+If you have family or a friend working at your bank, they may be able to waive the waiting period.

 #### Miscellaneous
 If you end up with American funds in Canada, Stephen recommends opening a US